jaimetur/PhotoMigrator/help/01-command-line-interface.md

                true (Alpha API): Immich merges albums, favorites, highest rating, combined descriptions, most restrictive visibility, matching locations, and tags, then moves redundant assets to trash.
                false: PhotoMigrator merges those fields plus missing capture date, stacks, and conservatively transferable assigned faces/persons, then permanently deletes redundant assets.
+If a face transfer is unsafe, its associations can be lost but do not block the group.
 It cannot be used when '--immich-duplicates-algorithm=false'.
 Default: true while native detection is enabled.
 -dupKeeper   ; --duplicate-asset-keeper {better-quality,oldest,newest}
                Select the asset retained by '--remove-duplicates-assets'. 'better-quality' uses Immich's suggestion; 'oldest' and 'newest' use the upload timestamp.